Looking for the The Google Font? It is Catull, but found out more about the Google logo by reading the Google Font Page

 The appointment signals the end of Rolling Stone's history as a publisher of epic narratives and literary journalism, in part because the owner, Jann Wenner, believes that today's young reader has little patience for long articles.

-Well my friend You gotta say
+Well my friend

 Shaving is a chore every man dreads - especially for those who sport the big Persian goatee that I do.
-(Note to the ladies: That's not the only big thing Persians boast)Plus an Ode to Baja California.
-And the usual talk about sex:
+(Note to the ladies: That's not the only big thing Persians boast)

 While I am opposed to sex tourism and might not think so highly of spring breaking, I actually believe that sex and traveling can be great partners.
-My friend and her boyfriend once decided to have sex in the bathroom of every café in Copenhagena sort of Tour de Toilettes.
+My friend and her boyfriend once decided to have sex in the bathroom of every café in Copenhagen—a sort of Tour de Toilettes.
 They especially liked Cafe Europa because the walls, floors and ceiling of the bathroom are covered with mirrors (just in case you find yourself in Copenhagen).
 The game they invented strikes me as a particularly swell way to explore a new city with your lover.